kingwingfly/fav/fav_bili/README.md

 A CLI tool to download your favorite Bilibili medias from up and favorite collections.

+Need `ffmpeg` usable, and able to be directly called in cli.

 ```sh
 Back up your favorite bilibili online resources with CLI.